 The exam will be painless, although it may take some time and require some patience.
 Typically, your provider may shine bright lights into your eyes and ask you to look through a variety of different lenses as you read from a chart.

 In most cases, your provider will conduct an external eye exam, where he will check your eyes using a light to make sure that the exterior parts are working properly.
-Your provider will check the position and movement of your eyes, confirm that your pupils respond normally, and check the appearance of your corneas.
+Your provider will check the position and movement of your eyes, confirm that your pupils respond normally, and check the appearance of your cornea.

 An eye muscle test is used to confirm that your eye muscles are working properly.
 Your provider may ask you to use your eyes to follow an object, such as a pen.
 This test helps your provider detect any problems with the muscles that control eye movement.